 Students must apply for re-admission in any of the following circumstances:

 - If the student has failed to remain continuously registered following the typical sequence of semesters for the program over an 8-month period of time (two consecutive terms)

-When a student is re-admitted to the College, they must successfully complete the graduation requirements described in the current program outline.
-Students in semester one who need to retake or start over in semester one must apply for re-admission through ontariocolleges.ca (OCAS).
-Those in subsequent semesters must apply using an internal College application form.
+When students are re-admitted to the college, they must successfully complete the graduation requirements described in the current program outline.
+Students in semester one who need to retake or start over in semester one must apply for re-admission through OCAS or IAS.
+Those in subsequent semesters must apply using an internal college application form.
 There is a non-refundable fee payable at the time of application.
 The dean/ associate dean in consultation with the program co-ordinator and the Office of the Registrar will determine the student’s academic eligibility for re-admission.
 The Office of the Registrar will inform the student of the decision.

 Before being re-admitted, the student’s progress will be reviewed.
 This review may include examination of any of the following:

 - Letters of reference from employing agencies, partners or other educational institutions

 Priority for re-admission will be given to the following: